 LIVING HERE – This page •should• be a landing page for the entire section on Living Here, yet content only features Why Ulster.
 Can you create a new URL for it with the following content (and keep the URL for Why Ulster)?

-NEW CONTENT
+NEW CONTENT PENDING

 http://ulstercountyny.gov/ulsterforbusiness/why-ulster

-Why Ulster
+Why Ulster County?

-World-class scenery, recreation and culture
+We have world-class scenery, outstanding recreation and a vibrant focus on the arts, culture and history.

 Situated between the iconic Hudson River and the beautiful Catskill Mountains, Ulster County has beautiful scenery and world-class outdoor recreation.
 Residents enjoy easy access to the outdoors, close proximity to New York City, and a creative culture steeped in history and the arts.

-Besides being a great place to live, Ulster is also a great place your business.
-With close proximity to New York Cit easy access to the Thruway, Ulster’s businesses are connected to some of the largest markets in the world.
-Inexpensive real estate and a lower cost of living give Ulster’s businesses a competitive advantage, helping them thrive.
-Whether you’re running a small mom-and-pop operation or clients around the world, Ulster is the perfect place for your business.
+Besides being a great place to live, Ulster County is also a great place to establish or grow your business.
+With close proximity to New York City, and easy access to the New York State Thruway and major air-and-rail transportation hubs, Ulster County’s businesses are connected to some of the largest markets in the world.
+Inexpensive real estate and a lower cost of living give Ulster County’s businesses a competitive advantage, helping them thrive.
+Whether you’re running a small mom-and-pop operation or serving Fortune 500 clients around the world, Ulster County is the perfect place for your business.

 Visit Ulster County Tourism for more information about the area’s many attractions.